Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

 \subsection{High-$I_{\text{QCLI}}$ IQP Outputs Exhibit Elevated $I_{\text{CCI}}$}

-Theorem~\ref{thm:qcli-mmd-bound} and the empirical probe above motivate $I_{\text{QCLI}}$ as a proxy for \emph{architecture--data alignment} within the IQP family: when $I_{\text{QCLI}}$ is larger, a fixed-architecture (truncated) IQP learner is less likely to suffer large support-induced mismatch, and the achievable MMD correspondingly improves.
-Having established this \emph{approximation} perspective, we now ask a complementary \emph{structural} question: \emph{when an IQP output distribution attains high $I_{\text{QCLI}}$ (i.e., strong IQP-compatible interference structure), what level of classical correlation complexity should we expect it to exhibit?} In other words, does ``being more IQP-aligned'' also imply that the distribution becomes \emph{classically more complex} in the sense of requiring genuinely multivariate dependencies beyond pairwise/tree-structured models?
+{Proposition~\ref{prop:walsh-support-mmd-floor}, Eq.~(\ref{eq:qcli-mmd-lowerbound})}, and the empirical probe above motivate $I_{\text{QCLI}}$ as a proxy for \emph{architecture--data alignment} within the IQP family; when $I_{\text{QCLI}}$ is larger, a fixed-architecture (truncated) IQP learner is less likely to suffer large support-induced mismatch, and the achievable MMD correspondingly improves.
+Having established this \emph{approximation} perspective, we now ask a complementary \emph{structural} question: \emph{when an IQP output distribution attains high $I_{\text{QCLI}}$ (i.e., strong IQP-compatible interference structure), what level of beyond-pairwise dependence should we expect it to exhibit?} In other words, does ``being more IQP-aligned'' also imply that the distribution becomes \emph{classically more complicated} in the sense of requiring genuinely multivariate dependencies beyond pairwise/tree-structured models?

 To address this, we perform controlled experiments in which we directly optimize the parameters of random IQP circuits with the sole objective of maximizing $I_{\text{QCLI}}$.
 Importantly, no constraint, penalty, or regularization is imposed on $I_{\text{CCI}}$ during optimization; $I_{\text{CCI}}$ is computed only as an auxiliary diagnostic.
 Across all experiments, we consistently observe an emergent coupling: as $I_{\text{QCLI}}$ increases, the $I_{\text{CCI}}$ of the \emph{same} circuits also increases, despite $I_{\text{CCI}}$ never appearing in the objective.
 This trend is summarized in Fig.~\ref{fig:high_qcli}.